cdgreenidge/emergent7-vm/README.md

 - *Vagrantfile*: Contains the VM configuration.
 - *install_emergent.sh*: Installs Emergent (and all of its dependencies).
-- *setup_vm.sh*: Updates the VM and installs VirtualBox guest additions.
+- *setup_vm.sh*: Updates the VM and fixes permissions.
 - *qt-installer.qs*: Automates the QT installer interface so it can be run in a script.